dannypaz/political-contrib/README.md

 I have also omitted databases (in-memory and the like) for a solution that should scale w/ the amount of memory you have on your single machine.

+##### Considerations

+I did not have enough time to implement Functional/End 2 End testing.
+I was able to complete as much unit tests as I could.

 Please see below for more information.

 # Architecture